-Assessment Structure Marks Weighting % Assessment structure IVIALKS AS Α Paper 1: 1 hour 30 min Approaches Issues and Debates 60 50 25 Paper 2: 1 hour 30 min Research Methods 60 50 25 Paper 3: 1 hour 30 min Specialist options: Theory 60 - 25 Paper 4: 1 hour 30 min Specialist Options: Application 60 - 25
+Assessment Structure Marks Weighting % AS А Paper 1: 1 hour 30 mins Approaches Issues and Debates 60 50 25 Paper 2: 1 hour 30 mins Research Methods 60 50 25 Paper 3: 1 hour 30 mins Specialist options: Theory 60 - 25 Paper 4: 1 hour 30 mins Specialist Options: Application 60 - 25

-The study of psychology provides students with a wide range of opportunities and careers after Post 16.
-Many people go on to undertake postgraduate psychology courses which lead on to specialist titles, such as Clinical Psychologist, Educational Psychologist, Forensic Psychologists, Environmental Psychologists, Organizational Psychologists, etc. These specialties can lead graduates into many and varied careers.
+The study of Psychology provides students with a wide range of opportunities and careers after Post 16.
+Many people go on to undertake postgraduate Psychology courses which lead on to specialist titles, such as Clinical Psychologist, Educational Psychologist, Forensic Psychologists, Environmental Psychologists, Organizational Psychologists, etc. These specialties can lead graduates into many and varied careers.

-The field and study of psychology also lends to other, less obvious career opportunities; for example, Psychology graduates have gone on to design cockpits for NASA and computer software interfaces.
-Some psychologists design personnel selection systems, design age-appropriate toys, develop market research strategies, design surveys and train people in a variety of settings.
+The field and study of Psychology also lends to other, less obvious career opportunities; for example, Psychology graduates have gone on to design cockpits for NASA and computer software interfaces.
+Some Psychologists design personnel selection systems, design age-appropriate toys, develop market research strategies, design surveys and train people in a variety of settings.